 - Transcripts from all previously attended institutions

-Transcripts should be sent directly to the graduate school.
-Sending them to the department instead could slow the processing of your application.
+Transcripts must be sent directly to the graduate school.
 Official transcripts can either be sent electronically to email@example.com or mailed to:

 Toulouse Graduate School